Dr. Lynn Voss is sponsoring a free demo day for any BoulderCentre for Orthopedics & Spine patient that is interested in learning more about e-stim.

 - Interferential Current Therapy (IFC)

 - Interferential current therapy (IFC) sends a small amount of electrical stimulation to damaged tissues in the body.
 The electrical frequencies are proven to stimulate endorphins, which are the body’s natural painkillers.
 IFC can boost the body’s natural process for responding to pain, increasing blood flow, and producing hormones that promote healing.
-This form of therapy is also extremely useful in reducing pain, inflammation, and curing enema and spasms.
+This form of therapy is also extremely useful in reducing pain and inflammation and curing enema and spasms.

 - IFC Is 40 times stronger and more effective than the average TENS unit.